Vade-20/Complex_Number/README.md

 # Complex Number Operations

 This is a Python class that allows you to perform various operations on complex numbers.
-It provides methods for addition, subtraction, multiplication, division, conjugate, inverse, modulus, and square root of complex numbers.
+It provides methods for addition, subtraction, multiplication, division, conjugate, inverse, moduli, and square root of complex numbers.

 ## Usage